MarkTheF4rth/youtube-dl/CONTRIBUTING.md

     python -m youtube_dl

-To run the test, simply invoke your favorite test runner, or execute a test file directly; any of the following work:
+To run the test, simply invoke your favourite test runner, or execute a test file directly; any of the following work:

     python -m unittest discover
     python test/test_download.py